systematic-magic/aop/front matter.rst

 6.2.
 Check the format of the keywords line:

-	- Check that capitalisation of scientific terms is correct.
+	- Check that keywords are written in lower case, unless proper nouns.
+Check that capitalisation of scientific terms is correct.
 We suggest the you use the following procedure, if in you are in doubt regarding this or that term.

 	- Check that keywords are separated either by comma (,) or semicolon (;).
 However use of separators should be consistent: either all keywords are separated by comma or by semicolon.
 Separators cannot be mixed.